Sandia, Kansas City seek to modernize process with New Product Introduction initiative

 Collaboration up and down the line

 Tight collaboration between Kansas City and Sandia is woven into NPI, from leadership through to execution.
-At the highest level of oversight, Sandia’s Dave Douglass, deputy laboratories director, joins with David Johnson, vice president
+At the highest level of oversight, Sandia’s Dave Douglass, deputy laboratories director, joins with David Johnson, vice president and general manager of Honeywell Federal Solutions, and John Ricciardelli, president at Kansas City, to serve as NPI executive champions, authorizing the work and acting as the primary interface with NNSA.

-The NPI Sponsors, a group that includes Sandia’s Scott Aeilts, Dori Ellis and Steve Girrens, along with Mike and their Kansas City counterparts,
+The NPI Sponsors, a group that includes Sandia’s Scott Aeilts, Dori Ellis and Steve Girrens, along with Mike and their Kansas City counterparts, holds organizational and budget authority and monitors project execution.
+Likewise, each workstream boasts leads and staff from both Kansas City and Sandia.

 “We are intent on maintaining the strong presence of both organizations throughout NPI,” explained Kansas City’s Brad Hughes.
-“That way, we know that the needs, ideas
+“That way, we know that the needs, ideas and processes of each are firmly entrenched in NPI’s efforts, products and outcomes.”

 Investing now for far-reaching benefits